 - Timecode.
 Some recorders also imprint every sound recording with timecode.
 Typically this is designed for production location recordists (i.e., on set) so that the recordings will be in sync with the camera.
 Note that some recorders support timecode, but are not able to generate it themselves.
 Instead, they must have timecode supplied from a camera or another recorder.Time code can be very useful when multiple recorders are far from each other, and marking a recording with a vocal slate is impossible.
 For example, imagine recording a car with three recorders: one inside the car, one on the side of the road and a third in the distance.
 When it is time to master the sounds, matching timecode on all the recorders will help you line up the recordings in a session easily.

 - Menu design.
 Can you delete or mark recordings quickly?
 Find settings easily?
 Change options quickly when in a challenging situation?

 - Start up.
 Lower-end recorders take longer to start up.
-Not absolutely essential, but when you miss your first rare effect because your recorder takes 20 seconds to boot, you’ll wish you had a faster start up time.
+This is not absolutely essential, but when you miss your first rare effect because your recorder takes 20 seconds to boot, you’ll wish you had a faster start up time.

 - Pre-roll.
 Often an unplanned take or recording can spring up on you.
-Pre-roll is handy to have in these situations.
-It is usually limited by sample rate – the higher sample rate you record at, the less pre-roll time is available.
+Pre-roll is handy in these situations.
+The feature begins capturing a buffer of audio while it is armed, then commit it to the file when recording begins.
+It essentially allows a field recordist to capture 5-10 seconds of audio “in the past,” prior to pressing the recording.
+This option is usually limited by sample rate – the higher sample rate you record at, the less pre-roll time is available.